finnianr/Eiffel-Loop/doc/Contents.md

 ## Python
+Some extensions to Daniel Rodríguez's [PEPE library for Eiffel](https://github.com/finnianr/Eiffel-Loop/tree/master/contrib/Eiffel/PEPE).
+This library allows you to call Python objects from Eiffel.
+Here is one example to query ID3 tags in an MP3 file: [$source EL_EYED3_TAG].
 ## Basic Networking Classes
-Extensions for ISE network sockets and a class for obtaining the MAC address of network devices on both Windows and Linux.
+* Extensions for ISE network sockets.
+* Class to obtain the MAC address of network devices on both Windows and Linux.
+* Classes for managing HTTP cookies, query parameters, headers and status codes.

 ## Adobe Flash interface for Laabhair
 **Status:** No longer maintained